Alf Garnett: History

 Rita married her "long-haired layabout" socialist boyfriend Mike in 1966, shortly after the general election of 31 March, and they moved into the Garnetts' house.
 Alf and Mike rarely got along; the only time they saw eye to eye was when they both went to the 1966 World Cup Final.
 Around 1968, according to the film The Alf Garnett Saga, despite resistance from Alf, the Garnetts were rehoused in a tower block in a new town on the outskirts of London.
 Alf continued to work on the docks in London despite the long commute.
-In the TV series they remained the East End.
+In the TV series they remained in the East End.
 Else eventually left Alf in 1974 and moved to Australia to live with her sister Maud, whom Alf hated.
 She later wired Alf in 1975 on his birthday asking him for a divorce.
 The same day, Alf lost his job.

 Some time between 1975 and 1981, Mike and Rita moved back to Liverpool, and Alf and Else reconciled and moved to Eastbourne with their widowed neighbour Min.
 Rita visited and Alf was horrified to see his grandson, now a teenager (albeit being born in 1972, his age is inconsistent between series), was a punk rocker.
 Between 1981 and 1985, the Garnetts moved back to a small house in the East End, and Min stayed behind with her sister Gwenyth.
 Else became ill and needed to use a wheelchair.